lhermann/langify-docs/authorization.md

 ### Trustee

+They can (and have to) review translations before they get released.
+If they change something other reviewers have to approve the changes before they are released.

+They are responsible for the releases.
+That means they decide when to release a translation which will then be published on the Ellen White website automatically.

+Responsible entities make a translator a trustee for a specific language for their works.

+### Responsible entity

-A trustee is an organisation or person that administers the works of an author or publishing house.
-Thus a trustee has **all privileges for his assigned works**.
-(The trustee has to assign these privileges to himself first.)
+A responsible entity (short *responsible*) is an organisation or person that administers the works of an author or publishing house.

 > DEPRICATED:
-> Your **privileges** from 7 (Translator) upwards are trustee specific.
-That means you may have more privileges in an area than another.
-(They are also langauge specific.)
+> Thus a responsible entity has **all privileges for his assigned works**.
+(The responsible entity has to assign these privileges to himself first.)

 ### Admin